-- We will ensure any remote sharing of information, communication and use of online learning tools and systems will be in line with privacy and data protection requirements. - All communication with children and parents/carers will take place using school provided or approved communication channels; for example, school provided email accounts and phone numbers and agreed systems e.g. Google Classroom, Microsoft 365 or equivalent. - Any pre-existing relationships or situations which mean this cannot be complied with will be discussed with the DSL. - Staff and children will engage with remote teaching and learning in line with existing behaviour principles as set out in our behaviour policy and acceptable use policies. - Staff and children will be encouraged to report issues experienced at home and concerns will be responded to in line with our child protection and other relevant policies. - When delivering remote learning, staff will follow our remote learning advice which can be found in our Acceptable Use Policy. - Our Microsoft Teams Protocol for Remote Learning can be found on our website: MS-Teams-Protocol-parents.pdf (hartelwickfederation.org.uk) - Parents/carers will be made aware of what their children are being asked to do online, including the sites they will be asked to access.
-We will continue to be clear who from the school (if anyone) their child is going to be interacting with online.

-• Parents/carers will be encouraged to ensure children are appropriately supervised online and that appropriate parent controls are implemented at home.
+- We will ensure any remote sharing of information, communication and use of online learning tools and systems will be in line with privacy and data protection requirements. - All communication with children and parents/carers will take place using school provided or approved communication channels; for example, school provided email accounts and phone numbers and agreed systems e.g. Microsoft Teams. - Any pre-existing relationships or situations which mean this cannot be complied with will be discussed with the DSL. - Staff and children will engage with remote teaching and learning in line with existing behaviour principles as set out in our behaviour policy, staff handbook and acceptable use policies as well as our remote learning protocol (available for parents on the school website) - Staff and children will be encouraged to report issues experienced at home and concerns will be responded to in line with our child protection and other relevant policies. - When delivering remote learning, staff will follow our remote learning protocol. - Parents/carers will be made aware of what their children are being asked to do online, including the sites they will be asked to access.
+We will continue to be clear who from the school their child is going to be interacting with online. - Parents/carers will be encouraged to ensure children are appropriately supervised online and that appropriate parent controls are implemented at home.